charmm

 Example: Molecular Dynamics Simulation of Ubiquitin in Water

-Using the optimized structure, we can now perform a NVT MD simulation:
+Using the optimized structure, we can now proceed with an NVT molecular dynamics (MD) simulation: